VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ### Directory Structure

-When it comes to how you should lay out your source code, it comes down to your team's preference, but as I tweeted recently:
+When considering how to lay out your source code, it comes down to your team's preference, but as I tweeted recently:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">There is a lot of commentary on how we should lay out source code in <a href="https://twitter.com/hashtag/React?src=hash&amp;ref_src=twsrc%5Etfw">#React</a>.
 If you take two &quot;things&quot; (functions, classes, <a href="https://twitter.com/hashtag/TypeScript?src=hash&amp;ref_src=twsrc%5Etfw">#TypeScript</a> interfaces, etc.), the higher the frequency that changing one changes the other, the closer they should be together</p>&mdash; Neil Chaudhuri (@RealNeilC) <a href="https://twitter.com/RealNeilC/status/1443309713584689154?ref_src=twsrc%5Etfw">September 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-But what does that really mean in practice?
+What does that really mean in practice?

 Simple.
-When it comes to our component library, this means putting stuff dedicated to a particular component in the same directory and even in some cases the same file.
+When it comes to our component library, this means organizing code dedicated to a particular component in the same directory and even in some cases the same file.
 This is how we do it at a high level.

 <img alt="CRMSDC Leaders and Legends Badge" src="/img/blog/rcl-button.png" width="356px" height="206px" />